- Workforce management

 HR departments shouldn't be ignored when implementing digital workplace strategies.
 In fact, 28% of companies see employee portal as a priority for a digital workplace strategy.
 More often than not, managers spend too much time working with outdated spreadsheets.
 This is why forms and workflow are also a priority for digital workplace strategies.
 With the right strategy, HR managers can improve collaboration, employee engagement, productivity and internal HR processes.

 Cloud services have become the real player when it comes to creating a digital workplace.
 Thanks to these services, companies can collaborate with other teams across the world.
-Cloud HR software like kiwiHR ensures there are no barriers.
+HR software online like kiwiHR ensures there are no barriers.
 All you need is a reliable wifi connection to access company information 24/7 from anywhere.

 How kiwiHR can help your digital workplace strategy: